 Most really high end hunting scopes I have looked have had SFP reticles.
-Out of those, overall, Leica Magnus is the best I have seen.
-Their 1.8-12×50 is my overall choice, but they are all good.
-S&B’s Exos 3-21×50 has a really clever elevation turret and seems to be a very well worked out design.
-It is here conditionally until I do a full test (likely alter this year).
+Out of those, overall, Leica Magnus is the best I have seen but you can get those under $3k.
+If you are looking for a SFP scope that is a little more long distance oriented, S&B’s Exos 3-21×50 has a really clever elevation turret and is a very well worked out design.

 Low Power Variable Optic:

 S&B PMII 1-8×24 Dual CC is the highest end LPVO on the market today and it significantly more expensive than anything else.
 It is really excellent and MDR-T6 reticle is very nicely done.
 As is always the case in this price range, the improvement over the stuff in the under $3k range are somewhat incremental, but if you want the best, this is it.

 For serious ELR you have a few options, mostly requring add ons of some sort.
 When you need to dial 50 mrad with some sort of a high magnification optics, options are slim.

 You can use one of TacomHQ’s Tarac devices (Charlie being the more common: https://tacomhq.com/product/charlie-tarac/) to a conventional scope.

 You can use a dial slope base of some sort like the Era-tac design.